 "It's noisy, it's windy… you have to keep your composure," Michelangelo says of his aerial acrobatics.
 "You can't get excited.
 You can't lose your cool.
 I concentrate for a month and practice the act over and over in my back yard at my stunt ranch in Sarasota, so when I get up there, it's like I'm 20 feet off the ground."

 The helicopter act is just one of many the Nocks keep in their repertoire.
-Since the average guest come to Tommy Bartlett every three years, they rotate the set.
+Since the average guest comes to Tommy Bartlett every three years, they rotate the set.
 One thing remains the same, though: Michelangelo still sells programs and signs autographs, just as he did as a teen.
-"People come by and say, 'Hey, I remember you," he says.
+"People come by and say, 'Hey, I remember you,'" he says.

 The Fabulous Wallendas

 Picture yourself sitting neck deep in the wave pool at a park enjoying a really cool show.
 As you watch in amazement, a daring couple performs acrobatics 50 feet in the air.
 "When you come to a waterpark you don't expect to see a high-wire act, and then you don't expect to see one the caliber of the Wallendas," says Tony Brancazio, general manager of Wet 'n' Wild Emerald Pointe in Greensboro, North Carolina, where the Wallendas have performed for the past two years.
 "People tell their friends and word spreads and keeps building every year."